bluesky/databroker/docs/source/api.rst

 ``__contains__`` is specifically implemented, Python will iterate through all the entries and check each in turn.
-In this case, it is likely more efficient to implement a ``__contains__`` method that uses ``__getitem__`` to determine whether a given key in contained.
+In this case, it is likely more efficient to implement a ``__contains__`` method that uses ``__getitem__`` to determine whether a given key is contained.

 Finally, the Catalog itself should implement ``__len__``.
 If it is not implemented, intake may obtain a Catalog's length by iterating through it